Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 After applying Kover Gradle plugin, the classes are modified (instrumented) when loaded into the JVM during regular test runs, so number of line hits can be counted.
 This may impact your testing experience.
-To learn more about instrumentation, it's configuring, and solutions for typical problems, please refer to the [corresponded section](#instrumentation).
+To learn more about instrumentation, its configuring, and solutions for typical problems, please refer to the [corresponding section](#instrumentation).

 #### Merging reports from different modules
 In multi-module projects, it is often the case that code in some module (let's name it A) is being tested by tests in some other module B.